harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 ## Best Practice 5: Use Meta-Data Effectively

-- **Metadata Analysis:** Analyze metadata such as collection dates, geographical information, and response rates to understand the context of each dataset.
+- **Metadata Analysis:** analyse metadata such as collection dates, geographical information, and response rates to understand the context of each dataset.
 - **Alignment:**  Ensure that metadata fields are consistent across datasets, facilitating easier integration and comparison.